clarivate/wos2vivo/README.md

 Mapping publications from the Web of Science™ via [Web Services](http://ipscience-help.thomsonreuters.com/wosWebServicesLite/WebServicesLiteOverviewGroup/Introduction.html) to [VIVO](http://vivoweb.org)

-This requires access to the Web of Science Web Services.
+This tool requires access to the Web of Science Web Services.
 If your organization subscribes to the Web of Science and would like a username and password to use the Web Services, please email `research.networking@thomsonreuters.com`.

 ### use cases
 This toolkit supports the following: